Nickel allergy: History

 In the 17th century, copper miners in Saxony, Germany, began to experience irritation caused by a "dark red ore".
 Since the substance, which would later be called nickel, led to many ailments, they believed it to be protected by "goblins", and called it "Goblin's Copper".
-Josef Jadassohn described the first case of metal contact dermatitis in 1895, to a mercury-based therapeutic cream, and confirmed the cause by epi-cutaneous patch testing.
+Josef Jadassohn described the first case of metal contact dermatitis in 1895, to a mercury-based therapeutic cream, and confirmed the cause by epicutaneous patch testing.
 In the next century nickel began to be mass-produced for jewelry worldwide due to its cheap cost, resistance to corrosion and high supply.
+American Metal Market predicted in 2001 that concerns about the health effects of nickel and the use of nickel-free Nordic gold in the Euro would impact the nickel market, estimating 50,000 to 70,000 tonnes of nickel would be scrapped from obsolete coinage in 2002.

-In 1979 a large comprehensive study of healthy US volunteers found that 9% had been unknowingly sensitized to nickel.
+A large comprehensive study of healthy US volunteers in 1979 found that 9% had been unknowingly sensitized to nickel.
 As of 2008, that number has tripled.
 Most importantly, nickel allergy among children is increasing, with an estimated 250,000 children sensitized to nickel.

 Published literature shows an exponential increase in reported nickel allergy cases.
 The North American Contact Dermatitis Group (NACDG) patch tested 5,085 adults, presenting with eczema-like symptoms, showing 19.5% had a positive reaction to nickel.
 Nickel allergy is also more prevalent in women (17.1%) than men (3%), possibly due to cultural norms related to jewelry and ear piercings and therefore increased exposure to nickel.
 In order to investigate the current prevalence of nickel, Loma Linda University, Nickel Allergy Alliance, and Dermatitis Academy, are conducting a self-reporting nickel allergy-dermatitis survey.